chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/audits/query/

    Select Audit Objects via the Query API Interface.

-     Accepts any argument specified by the :doc:`/query-api`, and filters available audit objects by the arguments.

-     Will return :http:statuscode:`200` with XML containing individual or aggregated audit records on succes, :http:statuscode:`400` if any of the arguments to the query interface are invalid.

    :shortname: audit_query
    :accesscontrol: A principal in full control of the record, or a user app with access to the record.